 Gumbo is an all-time comfort food recipe that everyone loves.
 It's full of wonderful ingredients, that when combined, come together to make a cozy, stick-to-your-ribs hero.

-This version is lightened up and made gluten-free for those who have issues with the pesky glutens.
-I have close friends and family that have issues with it, so I came up with this recipe using cassava flour.
-It's a fantastic option and makes a phenomenal roux.
+This version is made gluten-free for those who have issues with the pesky glutens.
+I have close friends and family that have issues with it, so I came up with this recipe using a one-to-one GF flour.
+It's a fantastic option and makes a phenomenal, nutty roux.

 Serve this gumbo to family on a evening when you need something cozy and comforting.
 It's a fantastic as a casual dinner party dish.
 My people love seafood and anytime I mention gumbo when we all get together, its a resounding, "yes!".